oscarant/huuva-backend/README.md

 ```

 ## Design Decisions and Assumptions
+There's a lot of design decisions and assumptions made in this project.
+So it is not possible
+to cover all of them in detail.
+But I will try to cover the most important ones.

 - **Domain simplifications**
     - We’re a **pickup‑only** kitchen; there is no *dine‑in* or “served” step, so the final order status is **READY→PICKED_UP**.